duckafire/LIM/info/README.md

 local function add(a,b) return a+b end
 ```

-&emsp; Besides this renomination, in such a process, names of Lua native functions (like: `type`) are replaced by a *code*, which is nothing more than a variable that references the function in question, but with a minor quantity of characters in its name, what, in the long term, it makes a considerable difference in code size.
+&emsp; Besides this renomination, in such a process, names of Lua native functions (like: `type`) are replaced by a *code*, which is nothing more than a variable that references the function in question, but with a minor quantity of characters in its name, which, in the long term, makes a considerable difference in code size.

 | Original | Reference |
 | :--      | :--       |